 The takeaway

 Employee engagement is key to the success of any organization.
-These four employee engagement strategies are a good starting point, you can tailor them to fit your company’s needs and culture.
+These four employee engagement strategies are a good starting point, and you can tailor them to fit your company’s needs and culture.
 We see these traits – or versions of them – in companies with actively engaged teams.

 How a company engages its employees will determine how successful it is.
 These four strategies can help any organization increase employee engagement, and they are things you can do today.